pierre-rouleau/pel/doc/pel-manual.rst

 :PEL Key Prefix: - Globally: **pel:for-erlang** : ``<f11> SPC e``
                  - From a buffer in erlang-mode: ``<f12>`` and ``<M-f12>``

-PEL provides extensive support for the `Erlang Programming Language`_ via the `Erlang official Emacs support`_, the `erlang-mode`_ from `erlang.el`_ along with the integration of several Emacs packages supporting Erlang, and PEL code to enhance them in various ways and some extra PEL code that is Erlang specific.
+PEL provides extensive support for the `Erlang Programming Language`_ using and integrating the following:

+- From `Erlang official Emacs support`_ it uses `erlang-mode`_ provided by the `erlang.el file`_,

-PEL extends the facilities of the erlang-mode provided by the `erlang.el file`_.
+  - PEL extends the facilities of the erlang-mode provided by the `erlang.el file`_.

-It also integrates the features of several other packages to provide better overall Erlang support.
+- The `smartparens external package`_ provides extra electrical keys and block character pairing control.
+PEL code improves its Erlang support.
+- The `smart-dash external package`_ provides the ability to easily type underscore characters in Erlang terms by typing a dash instead.

 PEL provides: